opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-Only the listed principals can access this resource via that access level.
+Only the listed principals can access this resource through that access level.

 ---

-## Query-time evaluation: how results are filtered
+## Query-time evaluation: How results are filtered

-There are two complementary pieces to runtime evaluation:
+There are two complementary aspects of runtime evaluation:

-1. **Implicit filtering** for List and Search APIs.
+1. **Implicit filtering** for List and Search APIs
-2. **Explicit checks** for point operations or custom flows.
+2. **Explicit checks** for point operations or custom flows

 ### 1. Implicit filtering through all_shared_principals

-When a plugin lists resources, we want it to operate without needing to know the current user's identity.
+When a plugin lists resources, it should operate without needing to know the current user's identity.
 The system accomplishes this through the following process:

 1. The plugin exposes a list or Search API (for example, `GET /_plugins/_reports/definitions`).
 2. Within the handler, the plugin issues a search against its system index using a plugin client (a system-level subject).
-3. The Security plugin attaches a Document-level security (DLS) query behind the scenes.
+3. The Security plugin attaches a document-level security (DLS) query behind the scenes.
 4. This DLS query checks an `all_shared_principals` field on each resource document.

-A resource document might look as follows:
+A resource document might appear as follows:

 ```json
 {